Frank Varrichione: Los Angeles Rams

-In April 1961, Varrichione's world was turned upside down when the Pittsburgh Steelers with which he had just signed a three-year deal traded his contract to the Los Angeles Rams for that of defensive tackle Lou Michaels, a 1958 first round pick who was just starting to come into his own as an NFL defensive star.
-The Steelers had hated to part company with a top offensive lineman like Varrichione, head coach Buddy Parker told the press at the time of the transaction, but the deal had to be done to provide vitally needed defensive strength.
+In April 1961, Varrichione's world was turned upside down when the Steelers with which he had just signed a three-year deal traded his contract to the Los Angeles Rams for that of defensive tackle-placekicker Lou Michaels, a 1958 first round pick who was just starting to come into his own as an NFL defensive star.
+The Steelers had hated to part company with a top offensive lineman like Varrichione, head coach Buddy Parker told the press at the time of the transaction, but the deal had to be done to provide vitally needed defensive strength and a much-needed kicker.
 The exchange was an even one, with no other considerations changing hands.
 It would be the Rams with whom Varrichione played the rest of his career.

 Due to family considerations, Varrichione threatened retirement following the 1961 season.
 "My wife is expecting her fourth child, and this traveling around is awfully tough," he told the press.
 "She doesn't want me to play anymore."
 Despite initially telling Rams general manager Elroy "Crazylegs" Hirsch that he planned to quit, Varrichione eventually relented and by the start of training camp for the 1962 campaign, he was ready to don the blue and gold of the Rams again.

 Together with his Rams teammate Joe Carollo, a fellow Notre Dame alum, Varrichione played every single offensive play of the 1963 NFL season — 14 games in all.
 By his 11th and final season the right tackle Varrichione was honored by his peers through his choice as offensive captain of the team.

 Varrichione played in a total of 133 NFL games over the course of his 11-year career.
 He was never made wealthy by the NFL, his top contract with the Rams bringing him just $20,000 per year.
 Varrichione was named to five NFL Pro Bowl teams, making the squad in 1955, 1957, 1958, 1960 and 1962.